sathish-t/nanopore-mod-course/computer-setup.md

 We run our programs on the Linux command line and inspect the outputs either on the command line or in the Linux desktop.
 We use the software packages below.
 Please also consult the course prerequisites listed [here](https://www.earlham.ac.uk/events/detection-dna-base-modification-using-nanopore-sequencing).
-Please note that you are not expected to know how to code in python or R.
-You would only need to be able to run programs written in these languages.

 ```bash
 bedtools -version